smastrom/tw-variables/README.md

 ### With a build step

-Install this package in your _dev_ dependencies:

 ```bash
 pnpm install -D tw-variables
 ```

 ### In the browser

-Or import the CSS directly from the CDN:

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/tw-variables/variables.css" />